mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 3. #### Create a DELETE flow per table

 Performed by the **createDeleteTableFlows.flow** that receives the Logical Unit name, target interface and target schema and retrieves the list of tables from the LU Schema.
 It then creates a Broadway flow to delete the data from this table in the target DB.
-The name of each newly created flows is **delete_[Table Name].flow**.
+The name of each newly created flow is **delete_[Table Name].flow**.
 For example, delete_CUSTOMER.flow.
 The tables defined in Step 2 are filtered out and the flow is not created for them.

 The following two updates must be performed manually: